 Aglicay Beach is part of the Aglicay Beach Resort though you don’t have to be a guest at the resort to visit the beach.
-The property owners welcome outside guests to access Aglicay Beach for a small fee of 50 pesos.
+The property owners welcome outside guests to access the beach for a small fee of 50 pesos.

 The trailhead to the viewpoint at Aglicay Beach Resort can be found at the southern end of the beach and it’s no more than a 5-minute walk to the top of the headland.

-I was blown away at the beautiful sight of Aglicay Beach when I reached the viewpoint at the hilltop.
+I was blown away by the beautiful sight of Aglicay Beach when I reached the viewpoint at the hilltop.
 The tropical scenes that I witnessed before my eyes were postcard-material.
 In fact, if they ever made postcards for Tablas Island I am sure Aglicay Beach would be the main feature image!

 Don’t end the adventure here, continue along the ridge trail for a few minutes to another insane viewpoint, boasting extensive views of more secluded beaches and ocean coves!

 Have you got travel insurance for your trip?!

 We all know accidents can happen and having Heymondo Insurance will save you thousands of dollars if something goes wrong.